QualiSystems/devguide_source/_posts/2016-06-13-tips-and-tricks.md

 You will need to restart the ES following this change.

-Similar to the CloudShell API session, its recommended to create a logger once per command and then pass it to any internal classes the require it.
+Similar to the CloudShell API session, its recommended to create a logger once per command and then pass it to any internal classes that require it.
 As with the CloudShell API we've added some helpers in the _cloudshell-shell-core_ package which can reduce some of the repetition around creating a logger and create a more explicit scope for it:

 {% highlight python %}